-What Did President Obama's Task Force on 21st Century Policing Recommend?
+President Obama's Task Force on 21st Century Policing

 The year 2014 was something of a tumultuous one for police officers in the United States.
 Several high-profile incidents involving the deaths of unarmed men following police uses of force sparked protests and riots across the country.
 In response to the increasing sentiment of distrust against law enforcement, President Barack Obama was compelled to convene a Task Force on 21st Century Policing.

-What Was the President's Task Force on 21st Century Policing?
+The President's Task Force on 21st Century Policing

 President Obama signed an executive order to form the task force on December 18, 2014.
 The task force was made up of representatives from law enforcement chiefs, police unions, police training officers, community leaders, youth activists, and university professors.